Evolving OSS—open, intelligent, and model driven

 The goal of automation is to provide a zero-touch network, which means that automation moves from automating through scripting that can be done manually, to an autonomic network that takes care of itself and handles previously unforeseen situations.
 This changes the approach to management, from managing networks manually to managing automation.

-To learn more about Ericsson’s OSS products, visit our Automate your networks page.
+To learn more about Ericsson’s OSS products, visit our Network Automation page.